jianzhnie/LLamaTuner/data/README.md

         json.dump(new_content, file, indent=2, ensure_ascii=False)
 ```

-#### multi_turn
+### multi_turn

-If your dataset is multi-turn, please specify the `multi_turn` field in `dataset_info.yaml`.
+If your dataset is multi-turn, pleas set the `multi_turn: True` in `dataset_info.yaml`.
 The framework will automatically process the multi-turn dataset.

-Flowing is an example of the multi-turn dataset.
+Flowing is an example to show the format of multi-turn dataset.

 ```json
 [